 The best thing to do in Salamina is wander the streets, admire the architecture, and pay attention to the gorgeous details and colors.
 Most of the beautiful streets are within a few blocks of Parque Bolívar.
 Try to notice the flowered balconies, finely detailed doors, and interesting door knockers as you walk through the streets.

 The main street through town, Calle Real, is full of shops, restaurants, and other businesses.
 It’s just as colorful as the rest of the streets but with more people.

-Anyway, we enjoyed the meal and the views and paid just COP$22,000 for the two of us.
-The bus to La Choza was COP$1,500 per person.
+Anyway, we enjoyed the meal and the views.
+A meal for two costs COP$24,000 (as of July 2017).
+The bus to La Choza was COP$1,500 per person (as of May 2015).
 As far as the trees, I’m sure Valle de Cocora near Salento is much better.